trevorius/SvelteDeAaZ-v1/README.md

+# svelte A to Z v1

+this is a repo following the Udemy course and how i adapted the code to English language and included all elelments in one larger app.

+also changed code to ES6 synthax.

 # This repo is no longer maintained.
 Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework and don't mind using pre-1.0 software — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.

 ---